7.5 cm Pak 40: Post-war use

 After the war, the Pak 40 remained in service in several European armies, including Albania, Bulgaria, Czechoslovakia, Finland, Norway, Hungary and Romania.
-In 1955, USSR supplied 33 captured guns to Austria.
+In 1955, the USSR supplied 33 captured guns to Austria.
 They were kept in service into the 1960s.
 North Vietnam also received some during the Vietnam War.
 Six ex-Portuguese Army Pak 40s divided into two artillery detachments were stationed in Dili during the Indonesian invasion of East Timor in 1975.

 Survivors

 Pak 40s are or have been held in several military museums, outside museums or free entrance open-air fields: